WebReflection/i18n-yummy/README.md

 ### How to
 You need to specify a default `i18n.locale = 'en'` language and a valid `i18n.db = {...}` database.

-You can use [i18n utilities](https://github.com/WebReflection/i18n-utils) to setup a database or to parse your project files.
+You can use [i18n utilities](https://github.com/WebReflection/i18n-utils) to setup a database parsing your projects files.